Glendale Workplace Discrimination Lawyer

 For example, a woman you work with is the highest performing person on her team, which can be proven using your company spreadsheets.
 This is direct evidence.
 When she applies for a promotion, she is denied for a man who is performing far worse than her and is generally unfit for the position.
 It can be inferred that perhaps she did not receive the position because she is a woman.
 This is circumstantial evidence.

-How Do I File a Workplace Discrimination And/Or Harassment Claim in California?
+Q: How Do I File a Workplace Discrimination And/Or Harassment Claim in California?

-If you want to file a workplace discrimination claim against your employer, you first have to submit an official complaint with one of the state’s labor and employment agencies, such as the Department of Fair Employment and Housing (DFEH) or the California Civil Rights Department (CRD).
+A: If you want to file a workplace discrimination claim against your employer, you first have to submit an official complaint with one of the state’s labor and employment agencies, such as the Department of Fair Employment and Housing (DFEH) or the California Civil Rights Department (CRD).
 You can also file a claim through your employer’s Human Resources department if available.

 After the complaint is filed, the party responsible for the complaint will conduct an investigation if you are proven to be a protected class of worker.
 Following the investigation, if it is proven that workplace discrimination and/or harassment occurred, then a claim can be filed.